grame-cncm/faustcourse/session4/content.md

 ```

 The `de.fdelay4` circuit requires to set a maximum delay length as a number of
 samples.
-This number should be a power of 2.
-Since the lowest frequency of our
+Since the lowest frequency of our string is set to be 50Hz, the
-string is set to be 50Hz, the maximum length of the delay at a sampling rate of
+maximum length of the delay at a sampling rate of 48KHz will be 960, so the
-48KHz will be 960, therefore the closest power of 2 above this value is 1024.
+maximum delay length should be at least this value.

-Note the we made a a few cosmetic modifications to the interface of our
+Note the we made a few cosmetic modifications to the interface of our
 instrument to make it look better.

 In case you're interested, the Faust distribution hosts a library to implement